transdigiware/devsummit/src/sessions/pwa-and-the-installable-web.md

   - sam-thorogood
 start: 2019/11/11 16:50
 end: 2019/11/11 17:25
+description: This talk is for designers of enterprise & consumer web apps who want to understand the options for installed web experiences from browsers and the Play Store.
 ---

 The Web has a superpower—it's a frictionless and federated experience, whether for search results, news articles, ride sharing, or spreadsheets.
 With modern, evergreen browsers, your users can accept site prompts to install web experiences to their device's home screen or desktop.